zhangcen456/GramTrans/README.md

 - For `new_to_ori` rules, if the `type` condition refers to an inline rule name, the `next_sibling` condition will be removed.

 #### Generating the new parser
-Once the transformation rules are compiled, they will be applied to update the `grammar.json` file.
+Once the transformation rules are parsed, they will be applied to update the `grammar.json` file.
-Unidirectional
 For complicated cases, such as a custom transformation function is integrated in the process, manual intervention will be required with these transformation rules flagged.

 The paths for the original grammar file and the new grammar file are defined in `config.json`.
 Ensure that these paths are correctly set before proceeding.